by Doreen Fryling

 If you’re in need of a better system, I hope you get to experience the beauty of a bullet journal.
 Spend a little time researching how other people use their journals and then practice using it every day until you find a rhythm that works for you.

-UPDATE: I’ve just hit my one year anniversary of using my bullet journal!
-I still LOVE it!
+UPDATE: I’ve just started my sixth journal!
+I really LOVE it!